 Pillar content is the best and most important content on your website.
 You can include how-to guides, in-depth articles, and your most exoteric blog post as the pillar content.

 By adding this at the top of the blog page, you can spontaneously boost your website traffic, attract more users, and increase your page view time.

 In the following image, you’ll see a how-to article that is used as a sticky post.

 There are other contents that you also can use as a sticky or pin post on your website.
 You can choose analytical content such as product updates, major announcements, and more.

-Here we’ve used Happy Addons year in review as our sticky post.
-It’ll help our customers to understand what we’ve done in the year 2020.
+Here, we’ve used Happy Addons year in review as our sticky post.
+It’ll help our customers to understand what we’ve for them.

 There are more possibilities to do with WordPress sticky posts-

 - Add sticky posts for custom post types